eic/EICrecon/README.md

 #### Shared names

-By default, spdlog fails if a logger with such name exists.
-And one can get existing named logger from registry.
-Logger service simplifies and automates it.
-This allows to use the same logger with the same name from different units or even plugins if the context is the same.
+By default, spdlog fails if a logger with such name exists (but one can get existing logger from registry).
+EICrecon Logger service simplifies and automates it with a single function `logger(name)`.
+This allows to use the same logger with the same name from different units if the context is the same.
 Imagine you want to highlight that this message belongs to "tracking" you can do:

 ```c++